geneontology/go-hosted-wiki/README.md

 The steps below  will launch the mediawiki and mysql containers.
 The first time the mysql container is launched, it will execute the sql scripts in sqldumps directory.
-When stack is ready, the wiki can be accessed at http://{host-ip}:{exposed-port} or http://localhost:8080 if testing locally and did not modify the exposes port in `stack.yaml`
+When stack is ready, the wiki can be accessed at http://{host-ip}:{exposed-port} or http://localhost:8080 if testing locally and did not modify the exposed port in `stack.yaml`

 ```